 Quincy Whitney’s essay, “What Leaf Peeping in New England Taught Me About the Meaning of Autumn” at Zócalo

 Steve Colori’s essay, “When Will Being Normal Make You Sick,” at The Good Men Project.

 Bill Gray’s essay, “Having a Sick Child Can Mend Your Heart” at The Good Men Project.

-Bonita LeFlore’s short story “A Good Job” has been accepted for publication in October, 2017 by Work Literary Magazine.
+Bonita LeFlore’s short story “A Good Job” in the October, 2017 issue of Work Literary Magazine.